swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 ### Generated server API stubs

-To implement a server, define a type that conforms to the generated `APIProtocol`, providing a method for each HTTP operation defined in the OpenAPI document[^footnote-example-openapi-document].
+To implement a server, define a type that conforms to the generated `APIProtocol`, providing a method for each HTTP operation defined in the OpenAPI document.

 The server can be used with any web framework that provides an implementation of `ServerTransport`, which allows you to register your API handlers with the HTTP server, using the generated `registerHandlers` function.